 Sam also dropped off a set of pajamas from The White Company, which are excellent.
 They come in a soft cloth bag and are made of equally soft yet light material.
 Compared to the scratchier pajamas you get flying Qsuites, these are definitely a step up.
 A nice pair of slippers sweetens the deal.

 Headphones, however, are another matter.
 They’re the same headphones you get flying any Qatar business class, and they’re not great.
 Qatar might be doing away with its first class, but when other airlines are handing out Bose in first class, this stands out.

 Service and Dining

 Can I give service an 11/10?
 Is that a thing?

 If anything elevated this flight to first-class levels, it was the service.
-Alexandra was pitch-perfect throughout the flight, extremely attentive yet somehow in an almost casual way.
-She was polished yet personal, eager both to share some stories about her travel while working with Qatar Airways in one breath, then offer another drink or dish to eat in the next breath.
+Alexandra was pitch-perfect throughout the flight, extremely attentive yet in an almost casual way.
+She was polished yet personal, eager both to share some stories about her travel while working with Qatar Airways in one breath, then offer another drink or dish to eat in the next.

 While some travelers might prefer a strictly professional service, I’m not a fan.
 And Alexandra couldn’t have been more friendly and engaging.
 The same is true for the cabin manager and the rest of the crew we interacted with throughout our flight.

 Our flight departed after 2 a.m. local time, so it felt odd to settle in for drinks and dinner.
 But we had a job to do.
 Alexandra let us get settled in and explained the features of the seat before offering a drink.
 Qatar Airways serves one of the best champagnes you’ll find in flight, Krug 2004.
 Yes, please.

 She offered a small ramekin of olives and cheese, which was a novelty compared to the nuts that are standard on planes.
 And there was a choice between a hot and cold towel.